-The bar chart below illustrates how the Fund's annual total return varied from year to year in each of the past ten years.
-The chart also shows, in percentage terms, how much an investment made on January 1 in each year would have increased or decreased by the end of that fiscal year.
+The following bar chart illustrates how the Fund's annual total return varied from year to year for each of the past ten years.
+The chart also shows, in percentage terms, how much an investment made on January 1 in each year would have increased or decreased by the end of the fiscal year.